75rafi/yt-thumbnail-downloader/README.md

 - 3: Click "Download" wait for file, and done!
 ![Preview](https://github.com/75rafi/yt-thumbnail-downloader/blob/main/page-preview.png?raw=true)
 ---
-Code is free to use, you can edit whatever you want.
-If you want to use it in commerical purposes, remember to keep author name inside HTML source code.
+Code is free to use, you can edit whatever you want and use in your website.
+If you want to use this site for commercial purposes, I would really appreciate if you keep the author's name inside source.
 ---
 Disclaimer: This script is provided for educational and informational purposes only.
 The author is not responsible for any misuse, legal issues, or damage resulting from the use of this script.
 Users are responsible for ensuring compliance with YouTube's terms of service and applicable laws.
 Downloaded thumbnails, are ONLY for personal use, and are property of youtube and their own authors.